krahets/hello-algo/en/docs/chapter_backtracking/n_queens_problem.md

 This means that we can adopt a row-by-row placing strategy: starting from the first row, place one queen per row until the last row is reached.

-The image below shows the row-by-row placing process for the 4 queens problem.
-Due to space limitations, the image only expands one search branch of the first row, and prunes any placements that do not meet the column and diagonal constraints.
+Figure 13-17 shows the row-by-row placing process for the 4 queens problem.
+Due to space limitations, the figure only expands one search branch of the first row, and prunes any placements that do not meet the column and diagonal constraints.

 ![Row-by-row placing strategy](n_queens_problem.assets/n_queens_placing.png){ class="animation-figure" }